hashicorp/katakoda/terraform-infrastructure-pipelines-workshop/verify-deployments.md

 generate an API token and display it.

 Copy the API token from Terraform Cloud and paste it into your Katacoda terminal where prompted (`Token for app.terraform.io:`).

-The terminal will not display the token, so be sure to only paste your token once.
+**Note:** You can paste into the Katacoda terminal window as you normally would, but the terminal will not display the token, so be sure to only paste your token once.

 Press Enter to confirm.
 If needed, you can re-run the `terraform login` command until the token is accepted.